hassebjork/WeatherReader/README.md

 sent over the USB port to a Raspberry Pi, reading it as a serial port.
 The raw data is displayed on stdout and stored in a MySQL database.

 The MySQL database is configured in a configuration file.
+The file is read every hour, so changes can be implemented while running.
-It can be set up to operate locally or on a remote server.
+The server can be set up to operate on localhost or a remote server.

 Multiple Weather-Reader servers can be run simultaneously on a local network.
 They can manually be configured to receieve only certain sensors with the best reception.
+The servers sync their clocks against a MySQL database.

 Directories: